TEL: Low-Latency Failover Traffic Engineering in Data Plane: TEL: The Solution

 \subsection{Path Selection}

 Selecting an optimal forwarding path with multi-constrained QoS requirements is a well-known NP-hard problem~\cite{qos-routing-jsac96}, and we limit NP-hard discussions here.
 Instead, we focus on the detail of our approach.
 We use the concept of DLA, which is a reinforcement learning approach to solve a problem.
-Each DLA is a network of Learning Automaton (LA).
+Each DLA is a network of Learning Automaton (LA). \begin{review} LA is used for learning simple actions using some simple agents.
+However, its functionality is limited to the purpose of this work while considering several network-related parameters.
+Interestingly, DLA is composed of a network of LAs and can be applied to complex network problems.
+Therefore, for the need of this paper, we adopted a DLA solution.
+Also, the convergence of a solution using DLA was proven by using Martingale Theorem~\cite{meybodi2014extended}. \end{review}

 In the LA concept, there is a set of actions for each LA to pick at any time, and the LA randomly selects one of them.
 There is a probability associated with each action.
-The random environment supplies the reinforcement signals to the chosen action of an LA agent.
+The random environment supplies the reinforcement signal $\beta$ to the chosen action of an LA agent.
 The LA updates the action probability based on the received signal.
 This is called the \textit{training phase of LA}, like the other reinforcement learning-based mechanisms.
 When the learning phase ends, the LA selects the best action among the available actions.
 To do so, the LA checks the probability of its actions and returns the action's index with the highest probability as the best action.